sm2774us/full_stack_interview_prep_2021/README.md

 ##### Q17.
 How can you apply CSS style using ID value?
 ##### A17.
-So let’s say you have a HTML paragraph tag with id "mytext" as shown in the below snippet.
+So let's say you have a HTML paragraph tag with id "mytext" as shown in the below snippet.

 ```html
 <p id="mytext">This is HTML interview questions.</p>